grommet/grommet/src/js/components/DataTable/README.md

 **dataTable.resize.hover.side**

 The side of the resizer when hovered over.
+If color or size
+    are defined, this will default to 'end' which is the recommended value.
 Expects `string`.

 Defaults to